 - Social Anthropology and Politics

-Please note that it’s not possible to change track between Years 2 and 3, unless you’re switching from a two-subject track to one of the subjects within it.
-Some Year 3 papers may only be available if you’ve taken the relevant paper in your second year.
+Please note that it’s not possible to change track between Years 2 and 3, unless switching from a two-subject track to one of the subjects within it.
+Some final year papers require you to have taken a relevant Year 2 paper.

 Politics and International Relations